-It looks like some users who are impressed with Windows 10 don’t want to upgrade to Windows 10 as they are under the impression that all installed programs will be removed during the upgrade process.
+It looks like some users who are impressed with Windows 10 don’t want to upgrade to Windows 10 as they are under the impression that all installed applications will be removed during the upgrade process.

-Let us tell you, one can upgrade Windows 7/8.1 installation to Windows 10 without losing installed programs.
+However, the fact is, one can upgrade Windows 7/8.1 installation to Windows 10 without losing installed programs.
 Most of the programs that work with Windows 7/8.1 will continue to work great on Windows 10 as well.
 Only your current antivirus programs might be removed during the upgrade process.
 And after the upgrade, you can install the antivirus software again.

 You don’t need your Windows 7/8.1 product key

-You will not be asked to enter your Windows 7/8.1 product key during the upgrade process, meaning you don’t need to retrieve the serial key from the BIOS/UEFI or from the registry before upgrading to Windows 10.
+You will not be asked to enter your Windows 7/8.1 product key during the upgrade process, meaning you don’t need to retrieve the serial key from the BIOS/UEFI or the registry before upgrading to Windows 10.

 You can go back to Windows 7/8 from Windows 10